 - In the GCP Console, go to the Cloud Storage Browser page.

-- Click the checkbox next to the bucket you want to delete.
+- Click the checkbox for the bucket you want to delete.

-- Click Delete delete at the top of the page to delete the bucket.
+- Click Delete delete to delete the bucket.

 Try out other Google Cloud Platform features for yourself.
 Have a look at our tutorials.